wbsoft/parce/docs/source/deflanguage.rst

 an argument, which then must be a simple hashable item like an integer, string or standard action.
 In most use cases it will be a string value.

-Calling a Lexicon with such an argument creates a derived Lexicon, which behaves just as the normal Lexicon, but which has the specified argument in the ``arg`` attribute.
+Calling a Lexicon with such an argument creates a *derived Lexicon*, which behaves just as the normal Lexicon, but which has the specified argument in the ``arg`` attribute.
 The derived Lexicon is cached as well.

 It is then possible to access the argument using the :obj:`~parce.rule.ARG` variable.
 This way it is possible to change anything in a rule based on the